shanesully/tud-cybersec-java-lab/README.md

 ```

 ## Teardown
-To teardown the lab environment run: `docker compose down`
+To delete the lab run: `docker compose down`